-Collective worship is a special time for us all.
-We all gather together and listen to a reading from the Bible.
+Collective worship is a special time for us in Year 4.
+We all gather together and listen to readings from the Bible.
 We listen and respond to God’s word and consider how this relates to our lives.
 We reflect on how we can learn from the Bible and what choices we should make going forth.
 Together we like to pray, listen to songs and sit quietly to remember how lucky we are to be part of God’s beautiful creation!
-Our class worship table looks lovely after the children have dressed it themselves.
-They chose different artefacts for the table.

 RE – Early Christians

 In RE the children will learn about the Early Christians.
 They will learn about how Jesus made Peter Head of the Church and how the Church began at Pentecost.
 The children will be given the opportunity to develop their knowledge about the apostles’ journeys and teachings.
 As part of our First Holy Communion programme in school, we will explore seven virtues: faith, hope, love, stillness, faith, courage and reflection.
 Our preparations will ensure that all of our pupils are prepared and ready to receive Jesus Christ.

 We started our learning by exploring the relationship of Jesus and Peter.
 The children had to apply their English reading comprehension skills to read more about how Jesus made Peter the head of Church.
 They then also worked on the conversations that Jesus and Peter had and had to work on writing these conversations out with the use of direct speech.
 They also reflected on how Jesus has been showing forgiveness.